-- Buff monster rewards: The buffs granted by killing the Blue Sentinel and Red Brambleback give a champion extra power.
+- Buff monster rewards: The Blue Sentinel and Red Brambleback grant buffs to their slayers.
 Protect them, and try to steal the enemy's.
-If a champion kills an enemy wearing these buffs, the buffs transfer to the killer.
+If a champion kills an enemy wearing these buffs, they transfer to the killer.

-- The Crest of Cinders (red buff) gives health regeneration plus extra damage and a slow effect to basic attacks.
-Players find it optimal to give the red buff to their initiating fighter or tank, or to their marksman.
+- The Crest of Cinders (red buff) gives health regeneration, plus extra damage and a slow to basic attacks.
+It's best to give red buff to an initiating fighter or tank, or a marksman.

-- The Crest of Insight (blue buff) grants mana regeneration and cooldown reduction, allowing for frequent ability usage.
-Players find it optimal to give this buff to teammates who use abilities heavily to farm and fight (usually a mage, assassin, or fighter).
+- The Crest of Insight (blue buff) grants mana regeneration and cooldown reduction for frequent ability usage.
+It's best to give blue buff to ability-oriented allies (usually a mage, assassin, or fighter).

-- Rift Scuttler: Killing a Rift Scuttler will cause it to bury itself in the middle of its riverbed, creating an area of vision for 75 seconds.
-Allies that walk through this area are given a speed boost.
-Having this vision helps teams either secure or deny Dragon and Baron, and the speed helps allies move between lanes faster.
-Remember, the respawn time for this creature is 3 minutes, so choose strategic times to kill it.
+- Rift Scuttler: When "killed", a Rift Scuttler will bury itself in the riverbed, creating a circular area that grants vision for 75 seconds and a speed boost to allies that walk through it.
+Having this helps both secure or deny Dragon/Baron, and aids movement between lanes.
+Remember, the respawn time for the Scuttler is a hefty 3 minutes, so choose strategic times to kill it.

 A game on Summoner's Rift has 3 distinct phases that transition as champions gain levels and items, and structures are destroyed:

-- Early Game: Known as the laning phase, champions in the early game focus on farming, denying farm and experience to their opponents, and destroying first tier turrets.
-Denying an opponent farm and experience is accomplished by forcing them away from lane through consistent harass, or killing them.
-Champions begin purchasing basic items and components.
+- Early Game (laning phase): Players focus on farming, denying farm and experience to opponents, and destroying outer turrets.
+Denying is accomplished by forcing opponents back to base through consistent harass, or by killing them.
+Basic items and components are purchased.
 Dragon is a realistic, but dangerous, objective.

-- Mid Game: The mid game is characterized by team members roaming and grouping for ambushes or to concentrate on an objective.
-Team fights, battles between all 5 members of each team, will start occurring.
-Champions have surpassed level 6 by this point and will have one or two core items completed.
-One or more outer tier turrets will have fallen.
-As turrets fall, gaining and denying vision using wards and trinkets becomes more important.
+- Mid Game: Players begin roaming and grouping for ambushes, or to concentrate on an objective.
+Team fights, battles between all 10 players, start occurring.
+Champions have surpassed level 6 and have one or two core items completed.
+Middle and inner turrets are the focus, along with Dragon and remaining outers.
+Vision control becomes much more important.
 Baron is a realistic, but extremely dangerous objective.

-- Late Game: Champions are nearing level 18, have their core items completed, and are working towards a complete 6-item build (full build).
-Inner turrets, inhibitors, and the nexus turrets are the focused objectives, along with Baron Nashor and dragon.
-Grouping and team fighting are common, as it becomes increasingly dangerous to be found alone by enemies.
-Respawn timers, which grow longer as the game progresses, are now extremely long and have significant impact.
-Vision control using wards and trinkets is crucial to victory.
+- Late Game: Champions are nearing level 18, have their core items completed, and are working towards full build (6 complete items).
+Inner turrets, Inhibitors, and Nexus turrets are the focus, along with Baron and Dragon.
+Grouping and team fights are common, as it is dangerous to be found alone.
+Respawn timers are now extremely long and have significant impact.
+Vision control is crucial to victory.

-The metagame, or meta, can be thought of as unwritten rules that guide player decisions.
-Efficient strategies, popular or imbalanced items and champions, changes to the game environment or systems (such as turret statistics or masteries), and professional play are all things that contribute to the meta.
-Innovation and adaptation are encouraged, but understanding the meta is an important step to becoming a proficient player.
+The meta (metagame) is unwritten rules that guide player decisions.
+Efficient strategies, popular or imbalanced items and champions, game changes, and professional play are all things that contribute to the meta.
+Innovation and adaptation are encouraged, but understanding the meta is an important step to proficiency.

-The meta is constantly shifting in minor ways, but the core strategy often remains unchanged.
-In order to gain optimal amounts of gold and experience, teammates separate to different lanes during the early game:
+The meta is constantly shifting in minor ways, but the core often remains unchanged.
+To gain optimal amounts of gold and experience, teammates separate to different lanes during the early game:

-- Mid Lane: Mages and assassins usually go solo in the mid lane.
-They benefit greatly from levels, so sharing experience is sub-optimal.
-The distance from the turret to the center of the lane is shorter in middle lane than the outer lanes, which offers extra safety from ganks to these fragile champions.
-Being in the center of the map makes roaming, showing up to surprise attack enemies in another lane, convenient.
+- Mid: Mages and assassins go solo in the mid lane.
+They benefit greatly from levels and gold, so sharing these is sub-optimal.
+The distance from turret to center-of-lane is shorter in mid than outer lanes, which offers extra safety to these fragile champions.
+The central location makes roaming for surprise attacks convenient.

-- Top Lane: Fighters and tanks also benefit from the experience and gold offered by a solo lane, but because of their inherent durability, don't need the safety of the shorter mid lane.
-Bottom lane is better occupied by a support and marksman, so top is their lane of choice.
+- Top: Fighters and tanks also benefit from solo gold and experience, but with their inherent durability, don't need the safety of the shorter mid lane.
+Bot is better occupied by the duo, so top is their lane of choice.

-- The Jungle: Champions that occupy the jungle, called junglers, primarily gain gold and experience by killing monsters, rather than sharing minions in a lane with another teammate.
-The jungle can be occupied by champions of any role, but certain champions are better suited for the wild than others.
+- Jungle: Champions that occupy the jungle, called junglers, primarily gain gold and experience by killing monsters, rather than sharing minions in a lane with another teammate.
 See the chapter 'Closer Look: Jungling' to learn more about this complex role.

-Forming strong team compositions takes experience and communication - don't worry about it as a beginner.
+Forming strong compositions takes experience and communication.
 Focus first on learning champions and determining your personal strengths.
-But, to help you understand the subject, I've listed some common compositions in the spoiler below.
+To help you understand the subject, I've listed common compositions below.

 Closer Look: Jungling

 The jungle lives up to its name.
-It can be difficult to succeed as a jungler, let alone survive.
+It can be difficult to succeed there, let alone survive.
 This chapter will put you on your way to becoming a seasoned trailblazer!

-Jungling requires skilled decision making, efficient time management, and sound game knowledge.
-Runes and masteries also have a large impact on a jungler's ability to fight monsters.
-Because of this, many low-level players don't jungle, and instead will play a duo top lane.
-That's perfectly fine for players who are just learning.
+Jungling requires skilled decision making, efficient time management, and thorough game knowledge.
+Smite is required, and runes and masteries also have a large impact.
+Because of this, low-level players don't jungle, and instead play duo top lane.

 The Jungler's Purpose

-Rather than fighting and farming in a lane, a team's jungler gains gold and experience by killing monsters found across the entire map.
+Rather than farming minions in a lane, a jungler farms monsters across the entire map.
 Towers and minions reveal the locations of laners, but junglers are hidden in the fog of war.

-Junglers can use this advantage in many ways.
-Ambushing enemy laners in a move called a gank can put teammates ahead.
-Counterjungling, stealing monster kills from the enemy's jungle, denies the enemy jungler gold and experience.
-Dueling the enemy jungler, who might have low HP after fighting monsters, and either killing them or forcing them back to base, is another way to keep the enemy jungler behind.
+Junglers use this advantage in many ways.
+Ambushing enemy laners (called a gank) can put teammates ahead.
+Counterjungling, stealing monster kills from the enemy's side, denies the enemy jungler farm.
+Dueling their jungler, who might have low HP after clearing a camp, and either killing them or forcing them back to base, is another way to keep the enemy behind.